vespperhq/vespper/config/slack/README.md

 ### Configure the Slack app

 In this section, you will configure some more things and extract these 3 variables: `SLACK_SIGNING_SECRET`, `SLACK_APP_TOKEN` and `SLACK_BOT_TOKEN`.
-They are needed in order for Merlinn's services to interact with your workspace.
+They are needed in order for Vespper's services to interact with your workspace.

 1. In the "Basic Information" page, copy the “Signing Secret” from the Slack app settings and paste it into the .env file as `SLACK_SIGNING_SECRET`.
 2. In the same page "Basic Information", go to "App-Level Tokens" and click "Generate Token and Scopes".
 Give it a meaningful name (e.g vespper-token) and grant it 2 scopes: `connections:write` and `authorizations:read`.
 Copy the token and put it in the main `.env` as `SLACK_APP_TOKEN`.